Find out how our school promotes “British Values.” Click on this link.

 Honeypot Charity Christmas Boxes

+Honeypot charity come to school to talk about the work they do to support young carers.
 Children collected presents to put in special Christmas boxes.
-They would be given to ta local charity “Honeypot” and distributed to children in need around the local area.
+They would be given to a local charity “Honeypot” and distributed to children in need around the local area.

 Some of our children and families benefit from the work of this charity so we wanted to support it.